 ASAP added Substance Abuse Expert (SAE) services for the companies regulated by the Nuclear Regulatory Commission.

 ASAP added Human Intervention Motivation Study (HIMS) case management services for Federal Aviation Administration (FAA) clients.

-2005: ASAP added the availability of drug and alcohol testing services for clients who want their SAP services and testing services managed under “one roof.”
+ASAP added drug and alcohol testing services for clients who want their SAP and testing services managed under “one roof.”